-Course Name and Number: MQT 1424 Advanced Meat Merchandising II phases of the meat industry.
-The course includes salesmanship and customer relations.
+Course Name and Number: MQT 1424

-Description: This course is a special study of meat merchandising as it affects the many different
+Advanced Meat Merchandising II

-Semester Credit Hours Contact Hours Hour Breakdown: Lecture Lab
+Description: phases of the meat industry.
+The course includes salesmanship and relations.
+Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours 4 0 8 120 Prerequisite: None

 - 1. Recognize the importance of good salesmanship. - a.
 Demonstrate how personal attitude affects selling. - b.
 Describe how to have a good working knowledge of the clientele in a given specific sales area. - c.
 Demonstrate a good customer and meat salesperson relationship. - d.
 Demonstrate effective communication techniques in selling meat. - 2.
 Identify factors that affect maximum sales. - a.
 Demonstrate the most effective way to merchandise meat for maximum sales. - b.
 List advantages and disadvantages of boneless cuts, and describe how they affect profits. - c.
 Demonstrate the maintenance of the display counter for attractive appearance and maximum sales. - d.
 Demonstrate awareness of seasonal trends and meat cycles as they affect purchasing and pricing of meats.